Indavelopers/codelabs-indavelopers-com/codelabs/introduction-to-k8s.md

 - If it exists, and there's no change in the manifest, it will remain unchanged.
 - If it exists, and there's a change in the manifest, it will be updated.

-Let's test this, checking at each step if the Deployment is changed or unchanged:
+Let's test this, checking at each step if the Deployment is changed or unchanged, by using `kubectl apply -f MANIFEST_FILE.yaml`:

 - Try to recreate the Deployment again without changes: `kubectl apply -f webapp-deployment.yaml`
 - Now, modify the manifest with a single replica Pod:
   - Using your desired editor, modify `replicas: 3` to `replicas: 1` in `webapp-deployment.yaml`.
   - For example, use Cloud Shell Editor: `edit webapp-deployment.yaml`
   - Redeploy the Deployment: `kubectl apply -f webapp-deployment.yaml`
+  - Check the Deployment and its Pods: `kubectl get all`
 - Modify the number of replicas back to 3 and redeploy again: `kubectl apply -f webapp-deployment.yaml`
+- Check the Deployment and its Pods: `kubectl get all`
 - Now delete the Deployment and redeploy it: `kubectl delete -f webapp-deployment.yaml`, `kubectl apply -f webapp-deployment.yaml`
+- Check the Deployment and its Pods: `kubectl get all`

 ### Control loop